Jagarut/prompter/README.md

 # Groq Prompt Optimizer

-This Python utility uses the Groq LLM service to optimize user prompts for better performance with large language models.
-It offers both a command-line interface (CLI) and a Streamlit web application for ease of use.
+This Python utility uses the Groq LLM provider service to instantly refactor and optimize user prompts.
+It is designed to improve the effectiveness of prompts when working with large language models.

 ## Features

--   **Prompt Optimization:** Rephrases and optimizes user prompts using Groq's LLM services.
 - **Prompt Optimization:** Rephrases and optimizes user prompts using Groq's LLM services.
 - **Configurable:** Uses environment variables or a `.env` file for configuration.
 - **Modular Design:** Can be used as a module in other Python scripts or run from the command line.
 - **Groq Models:** Supports various Groq models and customizable parameters.
 - **Streamlit App:** Includes a Streamlit web app for easy demonstration and testing.
 - **API Key Input:** Streamlit app supports API key input for use in hosted environments.
 - **Optimization Strategies:** Supports different optimization strategies like concise, detailed, and default.

 ## Core Components